OpenC3/docs.openc3.com/_posts/2023-05-30-openc3-cosmos-5-8-1-released.markdown

 ## Alpine 3.18.0 with Ruby 3.2 and Python 3.11.3

 This releases updates the Alpine linux version to 3.18.0.
 With this comes an upgrade from Ruby 3.1 to Ruby 3.2.
-Not much changes with Ruby 3.2, but one important detail is that the deprecated Dir.exists? and File.exists? methods has been removed (use Dir.exist? and File.exist? instead).
+Not much changes with Ruby 3.2, but one important detail is that the deprecated `Dir.exists?` and `File.exists?` methods have been removed (use `Dir.exist?` and `File.exist?` instead).
 Note also this is our first release that bundles the Python interpreter... more to come soon!
 Also, ruby's httpclient library was replaced with Faraday, because httpclient is not being maintained.

 ## Greatly improved script instrumentation performance (100x)